VelislavKarastoychev/euriklis-sortlib/README.md

     .on(true, () => console.log('Correctly sorted array with bucket sort static method bucket_sort()'))
     .on(false, () => console.error('Error in the execution of the bucket sort algorithm from the static method bucket_sort().'))
 ```
-- *SortLib.generate_random_array(length, seed)* - this is an utility method, which creates an array of uniform distributed random values from 0 to 1 with length the first parameter of the method and use optionally seed parameter.
+- *SortLib.generate_random_array(length, seed)* - this is an utility method, which creates an array of uniform distributed random values from 0 to 1 with length the first parameter of the method and uses optionally seed parameter.
 We use the idea of the John Burkardt Fortran routine used in complex constrained optimization method of M.J.Box.
 The method is available from version 1.1.0 of the package.

 - *SortLib.find_best_elements(array, n)* - this method is available from the version 1.1.0 or higher version of the package.
 The array may be a number value array as well as a string value array.
 The method is fast and uses the heap_sort() method to detect the highest elements of the array.
 The n parameter has to be an integer form 1 to the length of the array or a floating point number in the interval (0, 1).
 When the n is float type number, then the method returns the first 100 * n% best elements of the array.
 This method is created/oriented for using in evolutionary/genetic based algorithms, where is needed to be chosen a set of values that ensure the best/highest value of an objective function.
 An example that shows how to use this method is:
 ```js